Self-employment: United Kingdom

-It is also possible for someone to form a business that is run only part-time or concurrently while holding down a full-time job.
-This form of employment, while popular, does come with several legal responsibilities.
+Self-employment, while popular, does come with several legal responsibilities.
 When remote working, clearance may sometimes be required from the local authority to use part of the home as business premises.
-Should the self-employed person hold records of customers or suppliers in any electronic form they will be required to register with the Information Commissioner's Office.
+If the self-employed person holds records of customers or suppliers in any electronic form they are required to register with the Information Commissioner's Office.
 Other legal responsibilities include statutory public liability insurance cover, modifying premises to be disabled-friendly, and the proper recording and accounting of financial transactions.
 Free advice on the range of responsibilities is available from government operated Business Link centres.

 The UK government has stated that "self-employment is not the right choice for everyone".

+The Office for National Statistics has observed that information on levels of income from self-employment is limited and largely comes from surveys.

 The House of Commons Work and Pensions Committee reported in May 2017 that some self-employment could be described as "bogus", noting that "a minority of companies" promote the idea that flexibility in employment can only be secured through self-employment, and that such misuse of self-employment status "passes the burden of safety net support to the welfare state at the same time as reducing tax revenue".

-Many people living with disabilities choose to be self-employed.